gvolpe/computation-expressions-demo/README.md

 #### AsyncAwait
 * 6 ms (6 9 5 5 6 8 5 6 5 5)

-The machine used to run this benchmark is an Intel® Xeon(R) CPU X5687 @ 3.60GHz × 4 with 23.5 GiB of memory running on Ubuntu 14.04 LTS 64 bits.
+The machine used to run this benchmark is an Intel® Xeon(R) CPU X5687 @ 3.60GHz × 4 with 23.5 GiB of memory running on Ubuntu 14.04 LTS 64 bits and Java 8.